How To Protect Roads AND Beavers

 When you consider that there are millions of road culverts from coast to coast, you can understand what a massive problem this is.

 Fortunately though, most road culverts can be protected from beaver damming without the need to kill the beavers.
-Culvert protective flow devices have a track record for decades of effective use.
-They offer proven cost-effective, long-term, environmentally friendly, and humane options to protect these man-made drainage structures.
+Culvert protective flow devices have been used effectively for decades.
+They offer cost-effective, long-term, environmentally-friendly, and humane options to protect these man-made drainage structures.

 There are various culvert flow device designs.
 Good designs have success rates exceeding 95% after many years despite the presence of beavers.
-They also require little maintenance.
-Some successful culvert device designs include: diversion dams and fences, culvert exclusion fences of trapezoidal and other shapes, and fence and pipe flow devices.
+They also require little maintenance which is perfect for budget and time constrained road crews.
+Some successful culvert device designs include: diversion dams and fences, culvert exclusion fences of trapezoidal and other shapes, and fence with pipe flow devices.
 These devices can be customized for nearly any culvert situation.

 In our next blog we will formally announce an ambitious Beaver Institute plan to address this critical need.